 BetterHelp is an online therapy platform that helps people resolve conflicts and behavioral issues.

 BetterHelp’s team includes licensed counselors, mental health specialists, and psychologists, who are equipped to help all families, no matter how challenging the situation.
-They also have counselors in all time zones, to make sure someone is always available.
+They also have counselors in different time zones, to make sure someone is always available, no matter where you live.
 You can set up a call or get in contact at the time that works best for you.

 BetterHelp has a number of benefits for families looking to create healthy relationships:

 - Change therapist easily: if you’re not satisfied with your therapist, BetterHelp allows you to change your counselor with just a few clicks.
 Rather than compiling an application or having to send a request, you can easily choose the therapist that works best for you, and switch at any time.
 To begin with, BetterHelp will match you with a therapist, ensuring that you can begin to get help as easily as possible.
 You can also specify that you want a female therapist if you’d prefer.

 - Communicate how you want: you can choose to get in touch with your counselor over phone calls, video conference, live chat, or text messaging.
 This allows you to communicate and get help through the communication channel that works best for you.

 - Accessible, easy to use service: With BetterHelp, you don’t have to leave the comfort of home to get the help that you need.
 Plus, the other party from your family can attend no matter where they’re located.
 If you have an adult daughter or adult daughters who lives in another state for example, this is not a problem.

 Mother Daughter Therapy